GenieFramework/Genie.jl/README.md

 </ul>
 ```

 As you can see, it's just plain HTML with embedded Julia.
-We can add Julia code either by using the `<% ... %>` code block tags.
-Or by plain string interpolation with `$(...)`.
+We can add Julia code by using the `<% ... %>` code block tags -- these should be used for more complex, multiline expressions.
+Or by plain string interpolation with `$(...)` -- for simple values outputting.

 It is very important to keep in mind that Genie views work by rendering a HTML string.
 Thus, your Julia code _must return a string_ as the result, so that the output of your computation comes up on the page.

 Genie provides a series of helpers, like the above used `@foreach` macro.